 With real-time data on competencies gained by students, Navigator provides dynamic feedback, so stakeholders can regulate and coordinate to enable strong outcomes.

-Education Secretaries in India, District Superintendents in the US, and Teachers and Students worldwide have highlighted productivity gains for teachers and learning outcomes gains for students.
+Education secretaries in India, district superintendents in the US, and instructors and learners worldwide have highlighted productivity gains for teachers and learning gains for students.

-Navigated Learning is designed to scale, and a growing number of users worldwide is evidence of its impact.
-Other measures of its scalability included the level of engagement in terms of monthly active and time spent on the Navigator, the number of lessons created by teachers, and the number of competencies gained by learners.
+The growing number of users worldwide is evidence of Navigator's ability to scale.
+Other measures of scalability include the level of engagement in terms of monthly activity and time spent on Navigator, the number of lessons created by instructors, and the number of competencies gained by learners.

-Silicon Valley engineers to primary school students in rural Maharashtra, India are leveraging Navigated Learning to achieve assured outcomes.
+Silicon Valley engineers to primary school students in rural Maharashtra, India, are leveraging Navigator to achieve assured outcomes.
 Our partner network of content providers and implementers, as well as researchers and tech partners, is rapidly growing.
 For example, Dr. Teomara (Teya) Rutherford at the University of Delaware is working to understand how motivation and self-regulation feature in student's choices within Math Navigator and how their choices illustrate their strengths and area of improvement in social-emotional learning to provide actionable insights for teachers.

 Talk to our distribution and implementation partners to find the services that are right for you.
 Complete the form and we'll be in touch!